INTO-CPS-Association/fmu-rabbitmq/readme.md

 In total the fmu creates two connections with which the rabbitmq communicates with an external entity, for the content data and system health data respecitvely.
 Note that the variable with value reference=4 serves as a base for the configuration of the connections for both content and system health data.

 The fmu configures the name of the channels as follows:
-${routing key base}+".{data|system_health}."+"from_cosim" for publishing, which would result in "linefollower.data.from_cosim" and "linefollower.system_health.from_cosim" given the values in the above example.
-Data sent from the rabbitMQ can be consumed from these topics.
+* ${routing key base}+".{data|system_health}."+"from_cosim" for FMU-RabbitMQ publishing, which would result in "linefollower.data.from_cosim" and "linefollower.system_health.from_cosim" given the values in the above example.
+Data sent from the
+FMU-RabbitMQ can be consumed from these topics.
-${routing key base}+".{data|system_health}."+"to_cosim" for consuming, which would result in "linefollower.data.to_cosim" and "linefollower.system_health.to_cosim" given the values in the above example.
-Data to be sent to the rabbitMQ should be published to these topics.
+* ${routing key base}+".{data|system_health}."+"to_cosim" for FMU-RabbitMQ consuming, which would result in "linefollower.data.to_cosim" and "linefollower.system_health.to_cosim" given the values in the above example.
+Data to be sent to the FMU-RabbitMQ should be published to these topics.

 ## Dockerized RabbitMq
 To launch a Rabbitmq server the following can be used: